-Figure 11: Fetch time vs. tunnel Figure 12: Fetch time vs. net- Figure 13: Number of hashed Figure 14: work size success rate remains at [95%,100%] and [60%,70%] when the time bound is 20s and 15s, respectively.
+Figure 8 shows the success rate versus the network size (the total number of nodes) in Freeweb.
+We can see that the success rate remains at [95%,100%] and [60%,70%] when the time bound is 20s and 15s, respectively.
 The success rate decreases slightly as the network size increases.
 Thus, the network size does not have a significant impact on the success rate.
 These results verify that Freeweb has a high scalability that is inherited from the DHT network.
 This figure confirms our analytical result in Figure 6 that the success rate increase as the network size decreases.